 Comment 3.24.
-In view of the relation between the right half of Equation (9) and the special derivations \mathfrak{sder} , it makes sense to call w-tangles that satisfy the condition in the left half of Equation (9) "special".
+In view of the relation between the right half of Equation (9) and the special derivations soer, it makes sense to call w-tangles that satisfy the condition in the left half of Equation (9) "special".
 The a images of u-tangles are thus special.
 We do not know if the global version of Theorem 3.23 holds true.
 Namely, we do not know whether every special w-tangle is the a-image of a u-tangle.

 3.4.
 The local topology of w-tangles.
 So far throughout this section we have presented w-tangles as a Reidemeister theory: a circuit algebra given by generators and relations.
 There is a topological intuition behind this definition: we can interpret the strings of a w-tangle diagram as oriented tubes in \mathbb{R}^4 , as shown in Figure 10.
 Each tube has a 3-dimensional "filling", and each crossings represents a ribbon intersection between the tubes where the one corresponding to the under-strand intersects the filling of the over-strand.
-(For an explanation of ribbon intersections see [BND3, Section 2.2.2].)
+(For an explanation of ribbon intersections see [WKO1, Section 2.2.2].)
 In Figure 10 we use the drawing conventions of [CS]: we draw surfaces as if projected from \mathbb{R}^4 to \mathbb{R}^3 , and cut them open when they are "hidden" by something with a higher 4-th coordinate.

 Note that w-braids can also be thought of in terms of flying rings, with "time" being the fourth dimension; this is equivalent to the tube interpretation in the obvious way.
 In this language a crossing represents a ring (the under strand), flying through another (the over strand).
-This is described in detail in [BND3, Section 2.2.1].
+This is described in detail in [WKO1, Section 2.2.1].

-The assignment of tangled ribbon tubes in \mathbb{R}^4 to w-tangles is well-defined (the Reidemeister and OC relations are satisfied), and after Satoh [Sa] we call it the tubing map and denote it by δ : {v-tangles} \rightarrow {Ribbon tubes in \mathbb{R}^4 }.
-It is natural to expect that it is an isomorphism.
-However, this remains unproven even for long w-knots.
+The assignment of tangled ribbon tubes in \mathbb{R}^4 to w-tangles is well-defined (the Reidemeister and OC relations are satisfied), and after Satoh [Sa] we call it the tubing map and denote it by δ : {w-tangles} \to {Ribbon tubes in \mathbb{R}^4 }.
+It is natural to expect that δ is an isomorphism, and indeed it is a surjection.
+However, the injectivity of δ remains unproven even for long w-knots.
 Nonetheless, ribbon tubes in \mathbb{R}^4 will serve as the topological motivation and local topological interpretation behind the circuit algebras presented in this paper.
-In [BND3, Section 3.1.1] we present a topological construction for δ .
-We will mention that construction occasionally in this paper, but only for motivational purposes.
+In [WKO1,